wisecash/wisecash-support/_posts/2000-01-01-marking-transactions-as-paid.md

 ---
-title: Marking Transactions as Paid
+title: Marking Transactions As Paid
 section: Working with Transactions
 index: 4
 ---